msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 sudo yum install dnf-plugins-core sudo yum config-manager --set-enabled powertools

-It seems powertools was renamed crb in CentOS Stream 9
+It seems Powertools was renamed CRB in CentOS Stream 9

-The script can be viewed as containing 3 stages the first downloads the require files and packages and requires user interaction to authorise the downloads, this may take ~5 mins.
-The next part compiles wine and may take serval hours, but doesn't require user interaction.
-The final part installs and configures wine and requires you to OK a few steps via dialogue box(es).
+The script can be viewed as containing three stages the first downloads the required files and packages and requires user interaction to authorize the downloads, this may take ~5 mins.
+The next part compiles wine and may take several hours, but doesn't require user interaction.
+The final part installs and configures wine and requires you to okay a few steps via dialogue box(es).
 This means you can start the installation and then after a few minutes leave it to run overnight and then finish off in the morning.

-To run the installation script download the install.txt files from [here](install.txt) and then run it from a terminal with bash:
+To run the installation script download the install.txt file from [here](install.txt) and then run it from a terminal with bash:

 bash ~/Downloads/install.txt